 (A-B) Representative western blot of HTTex1 phosphorylation by TBK1 (A) and IKKβ (B) using HTT (ab-MAB5492), HTT pS13 (ab-CHDI-90001039-1) and pS16 (ZCH11020 -generated in house) specific antibodies for the indicated with the phosphorylation reaction monitored overtime.

-(C-D) Representative MALDI spectra of HTTex1 phosphorylation by TBK1 (A) and phosphorylation by IKKβ (D) over time.
+(C-D) Representative MALDI spectra of HTTex1 phosphorylation by TBK1 (C) and phosphorylation by IKKβ (D) over time.